-23.14 All Employees shall be informed prior to departure as to what can be expected in respect to weather conditions at or near the shooting site so that they may reasonably provide themselves with suitable clothing and/or equipment.

-23.15 The Company shall ensure that a Workplace Violence and Harassment Policy is in place and that all Employees are advised of this policy in accordance with /as described in the Canadian Creative Industries Code of Conduct.
+- 23.14 All Employees shall be informed prior to commencement of their work day as to what can be expected for weather conditions at or near the shooting site so that they may reasonably provide themselves with suitable clothing and/or equipment. - 23.15 The Company shall ensure that a Workplace Violence and Harassment Policy is in place and that all Employees are advised of this policy in accordance with and as described in the Canadian Creative Industries Code of Conduct which forms part of this Agreement and is attached as Schedule "E".
 This policy is to include definitions of Workplace Violence and Harassment, as well as the lines of communication in the event that an Employee witnesses or is subject to workplace violence and harassment.
-The Workplace Violence and Harassment Policy and the Canadian Creative Industries Code of Conduct must be included in Employees' start package/Deal Memo.

-23.16 A Union-approved Animal Wrangler must be on set when any scene requires the presence of an animal or animals.
+The Workplace Violence and Harassment Policy and the Canadian Creative Industries Code of Conduct must be included in Employees' start package/Deal Memo. - 23.16 A Union-approved Animal Wrangler must be on set when any scene requires the presence of an animal or animals.